Pttn/rieMiner/README.md

 By contributing to rieMiner, you accept to place your code in the MIT license.

-Donations to the Riecoin Project are welcome (you can also set a higher Donate value when Solo Mining):
+Donations to the Riecoin Project are welcome:

 * Riecoin: ric1qr3yxckxtl7lacvtuzhrdrtrlzvlydane2h37ja
 * Bitcoin: bc1qr3yxckxtl7lacvtuzhrdrtrlzvlydaneqela0u